Adsew/Projects/ProjectUMBRELA/README.md

 The game was developed in a small studio of six, including myself, as the capstone project for our post-graduate programs.

 Feel free to experience all the hard work we have done in a four month period!

+I also maintained the active twitter account, @SunShadeStudios, throughout development, where we posted progress, images, and suggestions.